EGA-archive/beacon2-ri-tools/utils/pxf2bff/README.md

 A script that converts Phenopackets PXF (JSON) to BFF (JSON).

+Note that PXF contain one individual per file (1 JSON document), whereas BFF (majoritarily) contain multiple inviduals per file (JSON array of documentsa).
+Thus, the input should be PXF JSON from, say, the same dataset, and the output will be a unique `individuals.json` file.

 _NB:_ The script was created to parse [RD\_Connect synthetic data](https://ega-archive.org/datasets/EGAD00001008392).
 See examples in the `in` and `out` directories.
 The script is **UNTESTED** for other PXFs.

 # HOW TO RUN PXF2BFF